Skip to main content

 Access the ccdb (Cloud Controller Database) database.

-After connected, find the GUID of the desired service instance with:
+Once you are inside the database, find the GUID of the desired Service Instance with:

 SELECT name, guid FROM service_instances WHERE name = '<service-instance-name>';